Alfrheim/Alfrheim.github.io/_posts/2017-06-15-testing-repository-with-spring.md

 );
 {% endhighlight %}

-Next, we create a Test that checks that when we add an username we can retrieve it after.
+Now time to write the test in `/src/test/java/io/alfrheim/UserRepositoryShould.java`.
+We will check that we can retrieve an user when we add it.

 {% highlight java %}
 ...